kenderdukristel/Projekt-DAlgo/README.md

 * A sentence contains spaces and a dot at the end.
 Otherwise it's not a sentence for this framework.
 We know that there are several 'wrong' inputs you can make while you still fulfill this guideline (e.g. 'D .'), but we believe that the user is smart enough to search for real sentences.
 (Still, this example wouldn't throw an error, there is only a lack of results)
 * words are words. no spaces, nothing.
 Simply words. (e.g.:'and')
 * Phonemes are phonemes. no spaces, nothing. simply phonemes. (e.g.:'ix')
+IMPORTANT: Do not use the quotation marks in the search box!

 ###Version History
 * 1.0 first release (03.05.2015)